 2D Brandmark, 3D Model, Spatial Design

 Use cultural signifiers that will resonate globally to produce a 2D brandmark for the 2020 Summer Olympic Games in Rio de Janeiro.
 The second deliverable was to adapt the 2D brandmark into a 3D form for the design of the Olympics gold medal.
+Prototyping was done by dissembling the 3D model and placing each shape on one plane and preparing the file to be laser-cut out of plexiglass and then reassembling the pieces with epoxy.
 Third deliverable was to adapt the 3D form into a spacial design for an installation that would serve as an information kiosk at the Olympic Games.

 I used well-known geographic icon, Christ the Redeemer, combined with the Favela Painting Project as cultural signifiers.
 These icons convey the Olympic values of Excellence, Friendship and Respect, as well as Equality, Rejuvenation and Community.